CryptoKami/cryptokami-core/docs/tx/signing.md

 # Transaction Signing

-This article describes how we sign transactions in Cryptokami SL.
+This article describes how we sign transactions in CryptoKami Core.

 ## Input and Witness

-Transaction in Cryptokami SL includes 3 parts:
+Transaction in CryptoKami Core includes 3 parts:

 1. list of inputs,
 2. list of outputs,